 This story is written in first person, which is weird because it’s from the perspective of an alien creature native to the planet Mercury.
 It’s also short.
 But somehow I was able to squeeze in the creature’s entire life cycle in 300 words.
-Published in June 2019 by Local Train Magazine.
+Published in June 2019 by Local Train Magazine, may they rest in peace.

 The Thin Rim of Mercury